ampl/ampl.github.io/docs/source/ampl/python.md

 	xpress
 ```

-### Value to append to the environment variable PATH to access modules:
+### Value to append to the environment variable PATH to access modules
 ```bash
 $ python -m amplpy.modules path
 ```